deepset-ai/haystack-integrations/integrations/jina.md

 ### Usage

-You can use Jina Embedding models with two components: [JinaTextEmbedder](https://docs.haystack.deepset.ai/docs/jinatextembedder) and [JinaDocumentEmbedder](https://docs.haystack.deepset.ai/docs/jinadocumentembedder).
+You can use Jina Embedding models with two components: [`JinaTextEmbedder`](https://docs.haystack.deepset.ai/docs/jinatextembedder) and [`JinaDocumentEmbedder`](https://docs.haystack.deepset.ai/docs/jinadocumentembedder).

+You can use the Jina Reranker models with one component: [`JinaRanker`](https://docs.haystack.deepset.ai/docs/jinaranker)

 To create semantic embeddings for documents, use `JinaDocumentEmbedder` in your indexing pipeline.
 For generating embeddings for queries, use `JinaTextEmbedder`.
 Once you've selected the suitable component for your specific use case, initialize the component with the model name and Jina API key.
 You can also set the environment variable JINA_API_KEY instead of passing the api key as an argument.